-With both hyperparathyroidism and hypoparathyroidism, parathyroid surgery may be recommended.
+With hyperparathyroidism, parathyroid surgery may be recommended.
 While bilateral neck exploration is often used in the treatment of cancer and the removal of larger tumors, mini-parathyroid surgery can be an acceptable alternative if only one or two of the small parathyroid glands are diseased.
 MIRP surgical procedures are safe and minimally invasive, which means a shorter recovery time and much less risk of infection.

 Parathyroid Gland Location

 The four, pea-sized parathyroid glands are located directly behind the larger butterfly-shaped thyroid gland in the center front portion of the neck (the general area of the "Adam's apple").
-During a minimally invasive surgical procedure, incisions are mostly made in the upper portion of the hollow of the throat.
 Because of the smaller incision, there is less risk of infection and patients have a much shorter recovery period.

 Parathyroid of Texas

-If you have questions or concerns about your parathyroid glands or are experiencing symptoms associated with hyperparathyroidism or hypoparathyroidism, call and schedule an appointment today!
+If you have questions or concerns about your parathyroid glands or are experiencing symptoms associated with hyperparathyroidism, call and schedule an appointment today!
 As a leader in the diagnosis and treatment of conditions that affect the parathyroid gland, Parathyroid of Texas can provide you with state-of-the-art treatment options that are both safe and effective.